damianburrin/HiFive-PythonSandbox/README.md

 ISSData.py  - This shows you how to connect your WIFI internet and use a GET request.
 In this example it gives you a live upate of the people currently onboard the ISS

-The two weather data files shoe you how to use an API connect to its service and get the current weather.
+The two weather data files show you how to use an API, connect to its service and get the current weather.
 In my case for Lincoln, UK

 SimpleWebServer.py is a really simple example of how you can use the HiFive as a simple Webserver.
-In this case it collects the data from the temperature sensor and then displays this to anyone on your network that has access to the IP address.
+In this case it collects the data from the temperature sensor and then displays this to anyone on your network, via a webpage, that has access to the IP address.
 With a little work with dynamic DNS and IP forwarding this could be anyone in the world!!

 **You Tube Support**